tokenocean/jungle/README.md

 # JungleLab

 JungleLab LNFT Digital Assets is a web-based platform for issuing and transacting with non-fungible tokens on the [Bitcoin Liquid Network](https://blockstream.com/liquid/).
-Blockstream is sponsoring its development and hosting an exemplary curated instance of it for use by Bitcoin artists at [JungleLab](https://junglelab.io).
+Jan3 is sponsoring its development and hosting an exemplary curated instance of it for use by Bitcoin artists at [JungleLab](https://junglelab.io).

 ## Features